-The English Language Learning Department has jurisdiction over enrolling and nonenrolling classes with the objective to provide support to students who are English language learners.
-At Gladstone we offer two levels of instruction for new language speakers and ELC for mainstream students in need of extra language support.
-Students are placed in an appropriate level based on assessment and/or teacher recommendation.
-While all ELL courses are content based, they are non-credit; therefore, assessment for placement is via a committee consisting of ELL teachers, counsellors and the administrators.
+The objective of the English Language Learning Department is to provide support to students for whom English is a new language.
+Students are placed at an appropriate level based on assessment and/or teacher recommendation.
+While all ELL courses are content based, they are non-credit, therefore, recommendation for placement is via a committee consisting of ELL teachers, counsellors, and administrators.